What it is and why you should want it

 Defining High Resolution Audio

-Unfortunately, there is no single standard definition for High Resolution audio.
-At Magnolia, we’ve chosen to define it as content that is CD-quality or better.
-That’s any audio that delivers at or above 16-bits of information taken 44.1k times per second.
-For clarity, we can compare it to the video world this way: if MP3s are like standard definition TVs, then Hi-Res audio is like 4K Ultra HD TVs.
+Although there is no single format for High-Resolution audio, Magnolia and virtually every electronics and music association defines it as content that is better than CD-quality.
+That's any audio that samples higher than 44.1k times per second and delivers more than 16-bits of information.
+For clarity, we can compare it to the video world this way: if MP3s are like standard definition TVs, and CDs are high definition, then Hi-Res audio is like 4K Ultra HD TVs.

-The reality is that the majority of Hi-Res content is better than CD quality.
-The main reason to call it CD-quality or better is that live streaming content currently cannot exceed this level of sound quality.
-But you’ll find most Hi-Res content reaches the specifications of 24bit/96kHz and 24bit/192kHz, a level that starts to rival vinyl.
+The reality is that all Hi-Res content is better than CD-quality and the latest download and streaming services already exceed this.
+In fact you’ll find most Hi-Res content reaches the specifications of 24bit/96kHz and 24bit/192kHz, a level of resolution that even exceeds vinyl.

 “Hi-Res audio is the future of digital audio”